Ketei/TagIt/README.md

 > [!CAUTION]
 > Not using the intended names could render the software unusable.

+## Uninstallation
+All files are downloaded and stored on your user data folder.
+On windows it should be `%localappdata%/tagit`

 ## Main differences with v2
 This version of TagIt:
 - Uses an actual database, instead of a bunch of loose files.
 Making loading times a LOT shorter.